VMGWARE/js-validator/README.md

 - `updateRules(rules)`: Updates the validation rules.
 - `updateMessages(messages)`: Updates the error messages.
 - `updateOptions(options)`: Updates the validator's options.

+## Contributing

+We welcome contributions to this library.
+Feel free to submit issues and pull requests to help improve the library.

+For those writing commits, please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This helps us maintain a consistent commit history and generate changelogs automatically.

 ## License